ataylor89/unix_wisdom/terminal.md

     man grep

 brings up the manual page for the Unix command grep.
 The manual page (or man page) has a synopsis of the command, and a description of the command.
 The man page often has a section with examples and a section on the history of the command.

+## What's the anatomy of Terminal?

+Terminal has a graphical user interface (GUI) that communicates with an interpreter (bash or zsh).

+The interpreter is a separate program from Terminal.

+Why is it separate?

+Well, it lets you change the interpreter.
+You can use bash, zsh, or another interpreter, like KornShell and tcsh.

+Terminal lets you choose your programming language: bash, zsh, KornShell, tcsh.

+That's one reason the interpreter is a program separate from Terminal.

+Terminal and the interpreter (bash or zsh) communicate via interprocess communication.